IndraSty/IndraSty/README.md

 ---

-Hi there! 👋 I'm Indra, a Software Engineer with a background in Information Systems, focused on backend development.
+Hi there! 👋 I'm Indra, a Software Engineer with a background in Information Systems and 2 years of experience focused on backend development.
 I love building distributed systems, designing clean APIs, and working with event-driven architectures that scale.

 My primary stack is **Go** for performance-critical services and **Node.js** for rapid iteration.
 I care about system design, observability, and writing backend code that